Mass-imbalance effect on the cluster formation in a one-dimensional Fermi gas with coexistent $s$- and $p$-wave interactions: Results and discussion

 in the reference scale of $E_\Lambda=\Lambda^2/(2m_r)$, where $\Lambda$ denotes the momentum cutoff adopted in the practical calculations.
 It naturally indicates $p$-wave $bb$ pairing is more tightly bound than the $aa$ configuration.

-In Fig.~\ref{fig:4}(c), by fixing $1/(\Lambda a_s)\times10=2.7$, the in-vacuum three-body energies negatively become larger with stronger $p$-wave interaction.
-Among the in-vacuum three-body clusters, the $aab$ configuration is dominant in the regime $1/(\Lambda a_p)\times10\lesssim0.25$, while the $abb$ one becomes stabler when $1/(\Lambda a_p)\times10$ exceeds $0.25$.
+In Fig.~\ref{fig:4}(c), by fixing $1/(\Lambda a_s)\times10=2.7$, the in-vacuum three-body energies become more negative (i.e., the binding increases) with stronger $p$-wave interaction.
+Among the in-vacuum three-body clusters, the $aab$ configuration is dominant in the regime $1/(\Lambda a_p)\times10\lesssim0.25$, while the $abb$ one becomes more stable when $1/(\Lambda a_p)\times10$ exceeds $0.25$.
 In other words, there is a competition between two different configurations of in-vacuum three-body clusters, which also results from the mass difference.

-We feature out the in-vacuum phase diagram in the plane of $1/(\Lambda a_s)$ and $1/(\Lambda a_p)$ as shown in Fig.~\ref{fig:invac}.
+We numerically map out the in-vacuum phase diagram in the plane of $1/(\Lambda a_s)$ and $1/(\Lambda a_p)$ as shown in Fig.~\ref{fig:invac}.
 The in-vacuum phase diagram gives the lowest-lying phase among all the five configurations of two- or three-body clusters discussed in this work.
-The mass ratio is taken as $m_a=2m_b$.
-It is seen that in the interaction regime concerned in this paper, $|E_3|>|E_2|$ always holds regardless of specific two- and three-body configurations in the in-vacuum case.
-Moreover, at a fixed $s$-wave interaction, with the increase of $p$-wave interaction, the lowest-lying phase changes from the three-body states with $aab$ configuration to those with $abb$ configuration.
+The mass ratio is taken as $m_a=2m_b$. {Within the explored ranges of $a_s$ and $a_p$ shown in Fig.~\ref{fig:invac}, the in-vacuum three-body states are always more deeply bound than the two-body ones.
+Here the binding energy is defined as the energy measured relative to the vacuum threshold, so that a more strongly bound state corresponds to a more negative energy (or a larger $|E|$).} {Physically, the predominance of three-body binding in vacuum can be understood as a cooperative effect of the coexistent $s$- and $p$-wave attractions.
+While the $s$-wave interaction favors interspecies pairing and the $p$-wave interaction provides attraction between identical fermions, a three-body configuration can benefit from both channels simultaneously.
+This additional binding mechanism is absent in isolated two-body states, leading to a deeper trimer binding within the explored parameter regime.} Moreover, at a fixed $s$-wave interaction, with the increase of $p$-wave interaction, the lowest-lying phase changes from the three-body states with $aab$ configuration to those with $abb$ configuration.
 In other words, the in-vacuum three-body states with $abb$ configuration become dominant in the regime with stronger $p$-wave interaction.
 It is because the increase of $p$-wave attraction induces larger enhancement for $bb$ pairings with smaller mass compared to $aa$ ones.